revaturelabs/interviewquestions/Java/JUnit/JUnit Annotations.md

 <details><summary><b> Show Answer </b></summary>

-- Which refers to syntactic meta-data added to the Java source code for better structure and readability.
+- JUnit Annotations refers to syntactic meta-data added to the Java source code for better structure and readability.
 - Where Syntactic meta-data refers to the type of data representing the structure of a file with references to bytes, data types, and data structures.

 </details>